FatihKoz/DisposableTheme/docs/README.md

     "gen_utc_clock": 1,               // Enable - Disable local and utc clock display
     "gen_ivao_logo": 1,               // IVAO logo placed on all pages
-    "gen_ivao_field": "IVAO",         // Your phpvms custom profile field name defined for IVAO ID's "gen_ivao_vaid": "",              // Your IVAO Member VA ID (only changes the logo at the moment) "gen_vatsim_logo": 1,             // VATSIM logo placed on all pages "gen_vatsim_field": "VATSIM",     // Your phpvms custom profile field name defined for VATSIM CID's "gen_discord_invite": "",         // Your static discord invite link (get only the last part like 4fkDHiNv )
+    "gen_ivao_field": "IVAO",         // Your phpvms custom profile field name defined for IVAO ID's "gen_ivao_vaid": "",              // Your IVAO Member VA ID (will be used for VA System reports) "gen_ivao_icao": "",              // Your IVAO Approved VA ICAO code (will be used for VA System reports) "gen_vatsim_logo": 1,             // VATSIM logo placed on all pages "gen_vatsim_field": "VATSIM",     // Your phpvms custom profile field name defined for VATSIM CID's "gen_discord_invite": "",         // Your static discord invite link (get only the last part like 4fkDHiNv )